History

 In 1999 each member group of the RDA organisation became its own registered charity, but remained closely connected to, and a member of, the National Association.

-We have over 30 dedicated active volunteers helping at our Monday & Thursday morning riding sessions, in addition to those who support our work in many other ways, although they are unable to volunteer physically.
+Currently we have over 30 dedicated active volunteers helping at our Monday & Thursday morning sessions, but more are always welcome.

-50 years on and still helping children & adults benefit from the therapeutic effects of riding.
+Over 50 years on and still helping children & adults benefit from the therapeutic effects of riding and being around ponies.

 search previous next tag category expand menu location phone mail time cart zoom edit close